Frisco Vacation Guide

 Is there disc golf in Frisco TX?

 B.F.
 Phillips Community Park has a free 18-hole disc golf course with concrete tee pads and permanent baskets.
-The course features a mix of open fairways and wooded sections suitable for all skill levels, with holes ranging from 180 to 400+ feet.
+It mixes open fairways and wooded sections suitable for all skill levels, with holes ranging from 180 to 400+ feet.
+Most rounds take 60–90 minutes.

 What is Kaleidoscope Park in Frisco?